ug-cp/fast_samd21_tc/README.md

 ## Install

+To install this library use `Add .ZIP Library ...` in your Arduino library to add the zip archive `tc5timerinterrupt-master.zip` you can download from this repository.

-To install this library just copy the content to your arduino libraries, e. g.:
+Or just copy the content of this repository to your Arduino libraries, e. g.:

 ```shell
 unzip -d ~/Arduino/libraries/ ~/Downloads/tc5timerinterrupt-master.zip